heshanpadmasiri/nballerina-tests/README.md

 ### Implementation notes

 Unary negative, multiplication, addition and subtraction operator implementations use LLVM's [arithmetic with overflow](https://llvm.org/docs/LangRef.html#arithmetic-with-overflow-intrinsics) instructions.
-These compile down to an efficient "jump on overflow" assembly instruction [link](https://godbolt.org/z/qnrd9EaEf).
+These compile down to an efficient "jump on overflow" assembly instruction ([ref](https://godbolt.org/z/qnrd9EaEf)).

-For overflows resulting from division operations (and reminder operations) don't set the overflow bit, but rather trigger a hardware exception in x86 [link](https://stackoverflow.com/questions/3892379/causing-a-divide-overflow-error-x86).
+For overflows resulting from division operations (and reminder operations) don't set the overflow bit, but rather trigger a hardware exception in x86 ([ref](https://stackoverflow.com/questions/3892379/causing-a-divide-overflow-error-x86)).
 As such, a less efficient branching logic that checks the operands were used for these operators.

-These tests all jump to an `abort()` call on overflow.
-In production, these calls need to be replaced with nBallerina's stack unwind mechanism instead.
+These .ll tests all call `abort()` when an runtime overflow is detected.
+In production, these calls need to be replaced with an invocation of nBallerina's stack unwind mechanism instead.

 ### Prerequisites for LIT
 * `sudo apt install python3-pip`